 So highlighting the importance of asset allocation, diversification, and long-term horizon form an essential strategy for direct investing inequities.
 While the individual stock portfolio can vary, the benchmark index SENSEX has delivered a stellar 16.09% CAGR4 (from 1979 – 2019).
 That works out to a value of Rs.
 3.90 crore5 for every 1 lakh invested in 1979.
 But again patience is the key for direct stock investing and along with that you need a deep understanding of the overall economic picture, pick out the best companies, understand the balance sheet and stick with your portfolio till the best performance shines out of it!

-Although a recent phenomenon, P2P or peer-to-peer lending is making news in the alternative asset class with short-term investments that have the potential to generate net average returns of up to 10-12%.
-An advanced form of crowd-funding based model, P2P Lending platforms such as LenDenClub have been generating waves among the investor community with its ability to generate a top-of-the-line return in short durations.
+Although a recent phenomenon, P2P or Peer-to-Peer lending is making news in the alternative asset class with alternative asset class with investments that have the potential to generate high net average.
+LenDenClub has been delivering 10-12%* returns since 2017.
+P2P Lending platforms such as LenDenClub have been generating waves among the investor community with its ability to generate a top-of-the-line return in short durations.